node-js-libs/curlrequest/README.md

 ## Usage

-Make a request with curl - callback receives `(stderr, stdout)` on request completion
+Make a request with curl - callback receives `(err, stdout)` on request completion

 ```javascript